nodemailer/nodemailer-web/content/smtp/index.md

 ##### Proxy options

   - **proxy** – all SMTP based transports allow to use proxies for making TCP connections to servers.
-Read about proxy support in Nodemailer PRO from [here](/smtp/proxies/)
+Read about proxy support in Nodemailer from [here](/smtp/proxies/)

 ### Examples {#examples}